gedbe02/Comp-Sci-396/README.md

 The symmetrical robots were bilaterally symmetric on the y axis.
 Their evolutionary algorithm was altered to assure symmetry.
 The asymmetrical robots were constructed with normal randomness.
 To test which type of robot was better, I ran 5 sets of symmetrical robots and 5 sets of asymmetrical robots with 500 generations and a population size of 10.

-To see a video of the experiment and its results, click [here].
+To see a video of the experiment and its results, click <a href="https://youtu.be/u1U9H4WchxM">here</a>.
 Here's a sneak peek: [gif]
  [Explain experiment, AB groups, how to run experiment, how to run tests, inspiration, teaser gif, video]